hluce1/week4/index.md

 <h2> Design Decisions </h2>

 <p align="justify">The site took inspiration from the above website designs and lead to the following design decisions:

-* This led to the main responsive content to be the Tocumwal stories section and the contact form.
+* Making the main responsive content the Tocumwal stories section and the contact form.
 Using flex boxes and containers to create these sections.

 * Inspiration from Colorlibs (image 3) navigation bar.
 However opting not to use the hamburger menu.